-The former link is in italics while the later one is in regular.
-You’ve to convert the former one back to regular.
+The former link is in italics while the later one is in the regular.
+So, convert the former one back to regular.

 Error 3 – Incorrect page number

-Always check the page number is correct in the journal.
+Always check the page number is correct (esp. in the journal).

-Also, if no page numbering there in the journal then don’t number it by yourself.
-You can leave a comment for the author, telling him to add page number.
+Also, if no page numbering present, then don’t number it by yourself.
+Leave a comment for the author, telling him to add page number (incase he forgotten).

 Step 2: Start detecting the common Proofreading errors